dizys/devops-notes/agile-planning.md

 - Large vague items are split and clarified, considering both business and technical concerns
   - Sometimes a subset of the team, in conjunction with the Product Owner and other stakeholders, will compose and split Product Backlog Items before involving the entire team in estimation

+### Mechanics of Backlog Refinement

+- Goal: At the end of Backlog Refinement the New Issues column is empty
+- Take Stories from New Issues and:
+  - Move them into the ranked Backlog if they will be worked on soon
+  - Move them into the Ice Box if they are a good idea but not now
+  - Reject them if they are not where you want to go
+- Groom the Backlog by ranking the Stories in order of importance and making sure the story contains enough information for a developer to start working on it

 ### Grooming the Backlog

 - Make sure that all Issues are groomed and stories are complete